 Click the second option in the left column, which is called Print Preferences.
 This will brings up your current default settings on the right column, then choose the blue button on the bottom right that says “Edit.”

 Save by clicking Update Info, and you’re done.
-Now, every future order should have those options activated unless you change them for an individual order.
+Now, every future order will have those options activated unless you change them individually.

 Pin Me to remember for later: